-Join the U of M School of Public Health community to celebrate the important ways public health has improved health and changed lives.
+Join the U of M School of Public Health community to celebrate the important ways public health improves health and changes lives.

 8 – 10am, SPH Dean’s Office (Mayo Building A301)

-SPH students are invited to get a new headshot from a professional photographer free of charge.
+SPH students are invited to get a professional portrait free of charge.

 No registration required; walk-in style.

 5:30 – 7:30pm, The Whole, Coffman Memorial Union

 The SPH Student Senate hosts this annual cultural event which draws together students, faculty and staff for dinner, networking and fun!
 This year the food and culture of the Latin American community in Minneapolis/St. Paul will be featured.
 Students, faculty, staff, and alumni are invited.